Plots of all sorts follow. Feel free to cannibalize anything you like.

 Here’s a receiver operator characteristic (ROC) curve showing sensitivity by 1-specificity for a binary classifer.
 In this case, we evaluated classification accuracy for semantic distance as a marker of verbal fluency cluster membership.

-roc1 <- rocit::rocit(together$Switch_SemDistZ1, together$switch_real)
+roc1 <- rocit::rocit(together$Switch_SemDistZ1,together$switch_real)

 plot(roc1, values = F)

-Sometimes reference lines are very useful for examining thresholds of impairment, shapes of trends, and other important aspects of the data.
+# Tweaks ## Annotation Sometimes reference lines are very useful for examining thresholds of impairment, shapes of trends, and other important aspects of the data.
 Let’s create some fake data highlighting where a critical observation (Dr. No) falls within an X-Y scatterplot of height and weight.

 print(p) #labels and repels points